Tips for Picking Quality Dividend-Producing Stocks

 The annual dividend amount from the companies on the dividend aristocrats list ranges from 0.5 to 4.5.
 The dividend yield ranges from 0.5 percent to 6.5 percent.
 American States Water is the company at the “top” of the list, because they have continued to pay increasing dividends for 61 years in a row.

-4. Beware of Overpaying Companies
+4. Beware of Companies That Overpay

 There is a tendency for new investors to find themselves enthralled with companies that are paying huge amounts of dividends for the past few years.
 Some of these companies have dividend yield percentages that are extremely high.
 It is tempting to invest with one of these companies, but it is a huge mistake if you are serious about making stable, long-term investments.
 Companies that have high dividend yields only have this high number because their stock price dropped sharply in the relevant time period.
 It is better to trust companies with a stable dividend yield, as mentioned earlier.